bareboat-necessities/bbn_sensors_hub_B0/README.md

 White 'IN^' goes to the digital GPIO pin of m5Atom.

-Generates NMEA-0183 XDR sentences (USB Serial with baud rate 4800) like this:
+Generates NMEA-0183 XDR sentences (USB Serial) like this:

 ````
 $BBXDR,S,1,,PIR_MOTION*26